Giovan Battista Serbelloni

 Giovan Battista Serbelloni was a Roman Catholic prelate who served as Bishop of Cassano all'Jonio (1561–1579).

 Biography

-On 17 Dec 1561, Giovan Battista Serbelloni was appointed during the papacy of Pope Pius IV as Bishop of Cassano all'Jonio.
+On 17 Dec 1561, Giovan Battista Serbelloni was appointed Bishop of Cassano all'Jonio by Pope Pius IV.
 On 6 Apr 1567, he was consecrated bishop by Thomas Goldwell, Bishop of Saint Asaph, with Ippolito Capilupo, Bishop Emeritus of Fano, and Ventura Buralini, Bishop of Massa Marittima, serving as co-consecrators.

 He served as Bishop of Cassano all'Jonio until his resignation in 1579.

 While bishop, he was the principal consecrator of Giuliano de' Medici (bishop), Bishop of Béziers (1567).